PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/06-Ecosystem.md

 ```

 We'll focus on the a NumPy-specific data type called *ndarray*, which has an
-alias called just *array*.
+alias called *array*.
 This data type provides storage for a
 multi-dimensional array of homogeneous elements.
 Let's first create and print a
 1-d array of integers:
 ```python